-- Work closely with the DSL to ensure that any safeguarding concerns regarding lookedafter and previously looked-after children are quickly and effectively responded to. - Work with virtual school heads to promote the educational achievement of lookedafter and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.
+- Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to. - Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.

-13. Record-keeping
+14. Record-keeping

 All safeguarding concerns, discussions and decisions made and the reasons for those decisions must be recorded in writing.
+This includes instances where referrals were or were not made to another agency.
 If in doubt about recording requirements staff should discuss this with the DSL.